MCCULLOUGH MOUNTAINS TRAVERSE

 22.2 Miles | 26 hours

-Overview: Back in 2004 I made a laundry list of “mountain objectives” that I wanted to accomplish during my time in Henderson, NV.
+Overview: Back in 2004 I made a laundry list of mountain objectives that I wanted to accomplish during my time in Henderson, NV.
 Each year I would try and check something off and then replace it with some new idea that I had cooked up.
 One idea that never got crossed off the list was something I called the McCullough Mountains Traverse.
 It was basically a masochistic ramble up and over the spine of the North McCullough relief, starting in Sloan Canyon and ending at my house.
 I never got around to doing it before I moved, but in 2024 I found myself back home in Henderson with an extra day to spare and decided to try and check it off my list.
-Although time (and my out-of-shape flabby body) didn’t permit for a full traverse of the McCullough’s (like I had originally envisioned when I was 25), it was still a hell of an effort for an impromptu 24-hour challenge.
+Although time didn’t permit for a full traverse of the McCullough’s, it was still a hell of an effort for an impromptu 24-hour challenge.

 March 20, 2024 | Sloan Canyon National Conservation Area, NV